NicolasBonet/ETLMetrics/README.md

 ## /finder

-Here the only important file is called "BadSmellsFinder.evl" which is the EVL built to find all the bad smells from the catalog following the description of each bad smell and browsing the models generated using HAETAE which have the ETL.ecore as their metamodel.
+Here the only important file is called "BadSmellsFinder.evl" which is the EVL built to find all the bad smells from the catalog following the description of each bad smell and browsing the models generated using HAETAE which has the ETL.ecore as their metamodel.

 # Evaluation